HSLdevcom/jore4-tools/README.md

 ### setup-e2e-environment

-Retrieves a given version of the docker-compose bundle from the releases and runs it.
+Retrieves a given version of the Docker Compose bundle from the releases and runs it.
 Optionally can set given services' docker image versions.

-To see how docker-compose bundle is created and used, refer to [wiki](https://github.com/HSLdevcom/jore4/wiki/Infra#docker-compose-bundle)
+To see how Docker Compose bundle is created and used, refer to [wiki](https://github.com/HSLdevcom/jore4/wiki/Infra#docker-compose-bundle)

 Parameters:
-- bundle_version: Version of the docker-compose bundle to use (= github release version)
+- bundle_version: Version of the Docker Compose bundle to use (= github release version)
-- custom_docker_compose: Path for an additional docker-compose file to be used when starting up the environment.
+- custom_docker_compose: Path for an additional Docker Compose file to be used when starting up the environment.
 - ui_version, hasura_version, ... (*_version): Specific the docker image tag of the microservice to be used.
 For all options, see `/github-actions/setup-e2e-environment/action.yml`

 Example usage: